cloudera/hue/docs/docs-site/content/user/concept/_index.md

 * Scheduler: The application lets you build workflows and then schedule them to run regularly automatically.
 A monitoring interface shows the progress, logs and allow actions like pausing or stopping jobs.

-Each app of Hue can be extended to support your own languages or apps as detailed in the [SDK](../sdk/sdk.html).
+Each app of Hue can be extended to support your own languages or apps as detailed in the [developer guide](../../developer/).

 ## Interface